Joan Greenwood: Career

 Greenwood worked for two years in repertory.
 Her fluency in French saw her cast in London in a production of The Imaginary Invalid when she was 18.
 Greenwood appeared in Little Ladyship (1939) on TV and in the short John Smith Wakes Up (1941).
-Her first feature was My Wife's Family (1941) followed by He Found a Star (1941).
+Her first feature was My Wife's Family followed by He Found a Star (both 1941).

-She joined the Oxford Playhouse Repertory Company, and while there played leading- parts in a number of well known plays, such as School for Scandal, Caesar and Cleopatra, Hamlet and A Doll's House.
+She joined the Oxford Playhouse Repertory Company, and whilst there played leading parts in a number of well-known plays, such as School for Scandal, Caesar and Cleopatra, Hamlet and A Doll's House.
 She went back to the London stage and appeared in productions of Little Ladyship, Peter Pan, Heartbreak House, and The Women.
 While appearing in the latter she was seen by Leslie Howard who cast her in a notable role in The Gentle Sex (1943), which was a hit.

-Greenwood had a support part in Frenzy (1945) and They Knew Mr. Knight (1946).
+Greenwood had a supporting part in Frenzy (1945) and They Knew Mr. Knight (1946).

-She appeared in the role of Wendy in Peter Pan and as Elie Dunn in Heartbreak House, She played Ophelia in Hamlet with the Donald Wolfit company, Nora in Doll House, Celia in Volpone and Sabina in The Young Wives' Tale.
+She appeared in the role of Wendy in Peter Pan and as Elie Dunn in Heartbreak House.
+She played Ophelia in Hamlet with the Donald Wolfit company, Nora in A Doll's House, Celia in Volpone and Sabina in The Young Wives' Tale.

 Rank Organisation

-Sydney Box offered her a seven year contract with the Rank Organisation, starting with the female lead in A Girl in a Million (1946).
+Sydney Box offered her a seven-year contract with the Rank Organisation, starting with the female lead in A Girl in a Million (1946).
 Box was so taken with her performance he changed the title to refer to her.

-She had a good role in The Man Within (1947), billed after Michael Redgrave and Jean Kent, then co starred alongside John Mills in The October Man (1947) and Margaret Lockwood in The White Unicorn (1947).
+She had a good role in The Man Within, billed after Michael Redgrave and Jean Kent, then co-starred alongside John Mills in The October Man and with Margaret Lockwood in The White Unicorn (all 1947).